 As you accept and acknowledge, begin to notice what message the feeling is bringing forth.
 If what you are feeling doesn’t feel so good this may look like many thoughts about what you do not like or want or even how awful you are.
 Allow your focus to transition to what you do want.
 What do you want instead?
 How do you want to think and feel about yourself and this situation?
 Later, you can reflect on these messages and bring about more of what you want in your life.

-F – Feel fully.
+F – Feel fully, without taking action.
 As you address the mental and physical aspects of what you are feeling, feel it fully in your body with your inner attention.
 Bring your attention to the action of breathing as you deeply feel how it feels to breathe.
 Notice how your breath goes to every cell in your body, and the rhythm of inhale-exhale-slight space in between.
 Allow the focus of your attention on your breath to touch and free the emotion you feel from the inside.
 Notice the space around and inside of what you feel.

 It’s energy so it might feel like a wave, a knot, an intensity, a pleasure.
 Whatever, allow it to cycle through you as if you are the ocean and it is a wave or ripple in the current of you.
 You may cry, want to shout, squeeze your muscles, feel inclined to harm, or something else.
 Allow yourself to feel fully without verbally or physically acting on those feelings other than to open your mouth and breathe deeply and fully as tears roll or sounds come from within.